 The short time lag between rainstorms and plumes is consistent with the nature of the watersheds in the study area: they are highly impervious, have little storage, and are characterized by a short distance between the top of the watershed and the coast.
-For example, the speed of stormwater runoff in the Los Angeles River can reach 45 mph (70 km/h) (Gumprecht 1999).
-Nearly immediate linear response of freshwater runoff to a rainstorm >0.9mm was noted by Ackerman and Weisberg (2003) in the watershed of Ballona Creek, adjacent to the study area.
-Such rapid runoff is common in watersheds with a high percentage of impervious surfaces (Arnold and Gibbons 1996, Beighley et al. 2003, Vaze and Chiew 2003).
-The discharge in these areas can result in high bacterial contamination of the coastal waters following storms (Mallin et al. 2000).
+Numerous flood control reservoirs with dams (see Ackerman and Schiff, 2003) do not retain much rainwater, which flows unimpeded to the ocean.
+The speed of stormwater runoff in the Los Angeles River can reach 45 mph (70 km/h) (Gumprecht, 1999).
+A nearly immediate linear response of freshwater runoff to rainstorm > 0.9 mm was noted by Ackerman and Weisberg (2003) in the watershed of the Ballona Creek, and by Reeves et al. (2004) in the Talbert watershed, adjacent to the study area.
+Such rapid runoff is common in watersheds with a high percentage of impervious surfaces (Arnold and Gibbons, 1996; Beighley et al., 2003; Vaze and Chiew, 2003).
+The discharge in these areas can result in high bacterial contamination of the coastal waters following storms (Mallin et al., 2000).

 We also tested the hypothesis that antecedent stormwater concentrated in the ground decreases the infiltration rate in the watersheds, which, in turn, increases runoff and plume size.
-However, no difference was revealed between the entire data set and the rainstorms following a 7-d or longer dry period.
-We conclude that in the developed urbanized watersheds of southern California, the variation of infiltration rate is small as compared with other factors influencing freshwater discharge (primarily the rainstorm magnitude).
+However, no difference was revealed between the entire data set and the rainstorms following a 7-day or longer dry period.
+We conclude that in the developed urbanized watersheds of southern California the variation of infiltration rate is small as compared with other factors influencing freshwater discharge (primarily the rainstorm magnitude).